psfrolov/psfrolov.github.io/app/_posts/2015-01-17-providing-explicit-specializations-for-non-template-members-of-class-template.md

 Note that our handle wrapper is somewhat simplified for the purpose of the article.
-It is assumed that various `HandleType` arguments are in fact different types, not an aliases for some built-in type like `int` or `void*`.
+It is assumed that various `HandleType` arguments are in fact different types, not an aliases for some built‐in type like `int` or `void*`.
 For example, if our `OsHandle` and `OsInternetHandle` are both defined as synonyms for `int`, the above specialisation will not work.
 For that reason, in real life you almost certainly should apply
-[type-safe handle idiom][url-type-safe-handles] to your wrapper class described in the recent [isocpp.org][url-isocpp] post by Emil Ernerfeldt.
+[type‐safe handle idiom][url-type-safe-handles] to your wrapper class described in the recent [isocpp.org][url-isocpp] post by Emil Ernerfeldt.
 Then you can specialise `Cleanup` method on handle tag (which is effectively a form of [tag dispatching][url-tag-dispatching]).